Samu-K/Samu-K/README.md

 **My interests:**

-Mainly interested in embedded systems, especially in the defense sector.
+Mainly interested in embedded systems.

 **Current projects:**

-Currently working on some embedded STM32 systems and baremetal raspi.
+Currently working on a mechanical arm embedded systems project + my bachelors.

 **Where I can be reached?**